airsonic/airsonic-docs/logging.md

 In that case you can add your own `application.properties` file in a `config` subdirectory to override the default application configuration.

 Suppose that you'd like to change the default log level to DEBUG.
-Follow these steps :
+Follow these steps:

 - create a `config` folder beside the `libresonic.war` file
 - create a `config/application.properties` empty file